pvkumar27/vinod-finance-todo/BACKUP_SETUP.md

 # Backup Strategy Setup

-This document explains how to set up the backup strategy for the Finance To-Dos PWA.
+This document explains how to set up the backup strategy for the FinTask app.

 ## 1. Environment Variables